-In this "An Introduction to ESD", we have discussed electrostatic charge and discharge, the mechanisms of creating charge, materials, types of ESD damage, ESD events, and ESD sensitivity.
+Part 1 of the ESD Fundamentals has discussed electrostatic charge and discharge, the mechanisms of creating a charge, materials, types of ESD damage, ESD events, and ESD sensitivity.
 We can summarize this discussion as follows:

 - 1. Virtually all materials, including conductors, can be triboelectrically charged. - 2.
 The amount of charge is affected by material type, speed of contact and separation, humidity, and several other factors. - 3.
-Charged objects have electrostatic fields. - 4.
-Electrostatic discharge can damage devices so a parameter fails immediately, or ESD damage may be a latent defect that may escape immediate detection, but may cause the device to fail prematurely. - 5.
-Electrostatic discharge can occur throughout the manufacturing, test, shipping, handling, or operational processes, and during field service operations. - 6.
+Charged objects have electrostatic fields. - ESD can damage devices, so a parameter fails immediately, or ESD damage may be a latent defect that may escape immediate detection but may cause the device to fail prematurely. - 5.
+ESD can occur throughout the manufacturing, test, shipping, handling, or operational processes, and during field service operations. - 6.
 ESD damage can occur as the result of a discharge to the device, from the device, or from charge transfers resulting from electrostatic fields.
-Devices vary significantly in their sensitivity or susceptibility to ESD.
+Devices vary significantly in their susceptibility to ESD.

-Protecting products from the effects of ESD damage begins by understanding these key concepts of electrostatic charges and discharges.
+Protecting products from the effects of ESD damage begins by understanding these fundamental concepts of electrostatic charges and discharges.
 An effective ESD control program requires an effective training program where all personnel involved understand the key concepts.
 See Part Two for the basic concepts of ESD control.